SocketCluster/socketcluster/README.md

 socket.global.broadcast('foo', eventData, callback);
 ```

-Broadcast to all sessions (getting the global object directly from the SCServer instance):
+Broadcast to all sessions (this time we access the global object directly from the SCServer instance):
 ```js
 wsServer.global.broadcast('foo', eventData, callback);
 ```